 At first they all thought she was senile.

 O’Brien called his elderly father, who confirmed at least part of her story.
 When he was a lawyer in the 1880s, he said, he had known Ida Wood quite well, both professionally and socially.
 She had been known for both her beauty and her business sense, and was indeed the widow of Benjamin Wood, erstwhile owner of the New York Daily News and brother of the mayor.
-He doubted she was destitute, and encouraged his son to take her case regardless of her ability to pay.
+He doubted she was destitute, and he encouraged his son to take her case regardless of her ability to pay.

 The younger lawyer obliged and began looking into Ida’s finances.
 A representative from Union Pacific revealed that the sisters owned about $175,000 worth of stock and had not cashed their dividends for a dozen years.
 Examining the sale of the New York Daily News, O’Brien learned that Ida had sold the paper in 1901 to the publisher of the New York Sun for more than $250,000.
 An old acquaintance reported that she sold all of the valuable possessions she’d acquired over the years—furniture, sculptures, tapestries, oil paintings.
 An officer at the Guaranty Trust Company remembered Ida coming to the bank in 1907, at the height of the financial panic, demanding the balance of her account in cash and stuffing all of it, nearly $1 million, into a netted bag.
 Declaring she was “tired of everything,” she checked into the Herald Square Hotel and disappeared, effectively removing herself from her own life.